FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Activity: getting work/school work done

-Goals: to be reminded to take consistent breaks when working to increase productivity
+Goals: to be reminded to take consistent breaks every 30 minutes when working to increase productivity

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 ![interactive device lab 1 storyboard](https://user-images.githubusercontent.com/112091818/186923295-9a5bc749-7211-4da3-929c-d367725f44e1.jpg)
+*The final device does not need to be in the shape of a dino.
+I just thought it would be cute for the storyboard

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.